-LONDON (Reuters Life!) - Actor David Tennant is to put down his sonic screwdriver and quit his role as Britain's best-known time traveler "Doctor Who," the BBC said on Thursday.
+LONDON (Reuters) - Actor David Tennant is to put down his sonic screwdriver and quit his role as Britain's best-known time traveller "Doctor Who," the BBC said on Thursday.

 Tennant, who took over the controls of the Tardis in 2005, will stay on as the Doctor in the special editions of the show in 2009 before a replacement takes over for the fifth new series of the cult science fiction show, the BBC said.

 He will also appear in a Christmas special later this year.

 "I've had the most brilliant, bewildering and life changing time working on Doctor Who," said Tennant, who described the part as the "best job in the world."